UTSCCSCC01/project-ez4-0/doc/sprint0/done.md

 The bullet points below is the definition of done our team agrees.
 -   the code is well-written and documented.
-That is, the team does not have to immediately refactor or rewrite it.
+That is, the team does not have to rewrite it.
 -   the code is checked in on the repository.
 -   the code passed all automated tests at each appropriate levels.
 -   the code has been either pair programmed or has been code inspected.